mailgun/documentation/source/user_manual.rst

 - Concatenate timestamp and token values.
 - Encode the resulting string with the HMAC algorithm (using your API Key as a key and SHA256 digest mode).
 - Compare the resulting hexdigest to the signature.
 - Optionally, you can cache the token value locally and not honor any subsequent request with the same token.
-This will prevent reply attacks.
+This will prevent replay attacks.
 - Optionally, you can check if the timestamp is not too far from the current time.

 .. note:: Due to potentially large size of posted data, Mailgun computes an authentication